-If we want true sustainability, we need to stop attacking freedom, we need to improve the morality and morale of the populace, and we need to create confidence in the public that the government is there to serve them, not to oppress them.
-If we don't, we will continue to evolve into a society more like the commoners and nobility of medieval days, where no one had hope for a good life.
+If we want true sustainability, we need to stop attacking freedom, we need to improve the morality and morale of the populace, and we need to create confidence in the public that the government is there to serve them, not oppress them.
+If we don't, we will continue to evolve into a society more like he commoners and nobility of medieval days, where no one had hope for a good life.
+If we were to recognize how many projects are not being built because of fear of government, it would make us realize that the few projects that are being built are insignificant in comparison.

-©2010 Randy W. Bright
+©2013 Randy W. Bright

 Randy W. Bright, AIA, NCARB, is an architect who specializes in church and church-related projects.
-You may contact him at 918-582-3972, rwbrightchurcharch@sbcglobal.net or www.churcharchitect.net.
+You may contact him at 918-582-3972 rwbrightchurcharch@sbcglobal.net or www.churcharchitect.net.